acharyaarish/acharyaarish/README.md

 🐍 Python is my second language, and I'm proficient in several others from R to SQL.
 I'm constantly learning and love to play around with new technologies – if it’s new and nerdy, I’m on it.

-🔍 On my GitHub, you'll find projects ranging from a home-made security system (built to keep my snacks safe) to professional dashboards analyzing everything from sales to wildlife incidents.

 💡 I believe that a good laugh and a good log file can solve half of life's problems.
 Looking to collaborate, innovate, or just have a good tech talk?
 Hit me up!